Last modified: August 21, 2024

 Fishing Tips.
 Although I would rate the action at the pier as only fair, it does see good fishing at times.
 Fish counts done by the Department of Fish and Wildlife at the pier showed the number one fish to be kingfish (white croaker) followed by jacksmelt and perch.
 Reports to Pier Fishing In California website mostly have highlighted a different story, the fishing for sharks and rays, which can be excellent at times.

 The jacksmelt are different from most of the fish at the pier because they inhabit mid-water depths.
 Thus using two-three small hooks (size 8-6) fished under a float is the way to go.
 Pile worms were the best traditional baits but sometimes the jacksmelt seem to like small pieces of shrimp and other times strips of squid.
 It’s best to be prepared with a variety of bait.
+Some people use a Sabiki bait rig with some type of bobber but remember to cut off all the hooks other than three.

 Stripers are one of the prize fish locally and anglers used a variety of techniques and baits.
 Traditional high/low rigs using a size 2 to 2/0 hook and pieces of fish (anchovy, sardine, herring, etc.) will catch the linesides.
 Live bait utilizing one of the plastic fish finder rigs or a Carolina-rig will also work.
 Live shinerperch, bullheads (staghorn sculpin) or small gobies are proven baits.
 Many of the regulars prefer using an artificial lure.
 Hair Raisers were the traditional lure of choice but they’ve been replaced by a plethora of lures, everything from soft plastics to spoons to crankbaits like Rat-L-Trap (and others).

-Rays, big rays, are a common visitor to the pier.
+Bat rays are the most common rays seen at the pier.
 Small rays of 10-20 pounds made up the majority but many of the older mama bat rays (every big one is a female) have sometimes approached or even exceed 100 pounds in weight.
 The “mud marlin” are fun to catch and provide a sometimes exhausting fight.
+Just be careful of their stinger.
 The rays will hit on fish bait but have always shown a preference for squid.
-For all the sharks and rays the nighttime hours were the best.
+Although less common, some thornback rays show up as well as an occasional shovelnose guitarfish; both have been seen in increasing numbers during the past decade.
+Another possibility is a big skate, a skate that can reach sizes of over a hundred pounds.

 The Pier Rats Speak